ACADIA Pharmaceuticals (ACAD)

 Outbound Investments

-- ACADIA Pharmaceuticals acquired Levo Therapeutics in June 2022, which brought ACP-101, a compound for the treatment of hyperphagia in Prader-Willi syndrome, into its pipeline.
+- ACADIA Pharmaceuticals acquired Levo Therapeutics in June 2022, adding ACP-101 for the treatment of hyperphagia in Prader-Willi syndrome to its pipeline.

 Capital Expenditures

-- These expenditures are primarily focused on supporting ongoing operations, including administering clinical trials, marketing products, and investing in technology and facility infrastructure.
+- Capital expenditures primarily support ongoing operations, including administering clinical trials, marketing products, and investing in technology and facility infrastructure, with manufacturing activities generally outsourced.

 Latest Trefis Analyses